-■ 142.
+☐ 137.
 Community Service & You

 Putting your life skills to work can be lots of fun!
-You'll start by using your decision-making, problem-solving, creativity, communication, and teamwork skills to help out at the MSU Student Food Bank.
-Then you'll decorate cupcakes as a thank-you to MSU police officers and firefighters.
+You'll develop and use decision-making, problem-solving, creativity, communication, and teamwork skills in this hands-on session.
 Age 11 and up.

-■ 143.
+☐ 138.
 Make Your Character Count

 How would your best friend, teacher, or parents describe you?
 Participate in lots of hands-on activities to learn how trustworthy, responsible, fair, caring, and respectful you can be.
 As a person, a student, a professional, a citizen, or whatever role you play now and may in the future, character is important.
 Make yours count!
-Age Il and up.
+Age ll and up.